 Yosemite can be cold in October, due to the altitude.
 And as you're probably aware, California is in a major drought.

 On the way into the park, I saw the brighest, most vivid rainbow I can remember.
-It didn't come out well on camera.
+On camera, it didn't come out nearly as vibrant.

 The forecast for the day was in the 50s and rain, all day.
-No one in my family is from somewhere cold.
-So this was intimidating to us.
-My cousins and I were resolved to hike up to the falls from the valley floor, but a contingent from the generation above us wanted to hike to the falls from somewhere else.
-They'd have to hike twice as far, but with no climbing.
-Their plan was to start extra early, so they cold meet us at the top.
-But the morning of, it was already raining, and they called it off.
+No one in my family is from anywhere cold.
+This was intimidating to us.
+My cousins and I had resolved to hike up to the falls from the valley floor, but a contingent from the generation above us wanted to hike to the falls from somewhere else.
+Their route involved hiking twice as far, but with no climbing.
+In order to meet us at the top, they planned to start extra early, but the morning of, it was already raining, and they called it off.
 My cousins and I were in it alone.
 This was our hike!

-When we started up, it wasn't raining yet, and we had only made it up a few switchbacks before everyone stopped and stripped off their jackets.
-By the time we covered the steep 3.5 miles to the top, all of us were sweating hard.
-It had rained a little bit off and on, but never more than a sprinkle.
+As we began, it wasn't raining yet, and we'd only made it up a few switchbacks before everyone stopped and stripped off their jackets.
+By the time we covered the steep 3.5 miles to the top, all of us were sweating with vigor.
+It had rained lightly, off and on, but never more than a sprinkle.
 It usually felt good!

-There were a lot of people at the top, taking their time with the view.
+There were plenty of people at the top, taking their time with the view.
 We slinked off alone, considering what we were doing was technically illegal, and found the trickle of water above the plunge into the valley below.
-There was a large V-shaped divot, where you could tell the water normally was, with maybe a foot of water flowing down the middle.
-We found a spot where it made a little cascade, so at least Doug would be put in some kind of waterfall.
+There was a large V-shaped divot, where you could tell the water normally ran, with maybe a foot of water flowing down the middle.
+We found a spot where it made a small cascade, so at least Doug would be put in some kind of waterfall.
 None of us said much.
 We all got a handful and left him in his favorite place.

 It had been raining while we spread the ashes, but almost as soon as we were done, it came down - hard.
 All of us piled our layers back on and headed down to the sound of thunder, worried we'd get caught in a violent storm.
 The trail had become a veritable river, and one of my cousins stumbled five times.
 It sucked.